Frequently Asked Questions

 No, to ensure only the latest version is available for download please link to my site, the Mac App Store, or the App Store.

-How do I transfer entries in "My Models" to another Mac?
+How do I access entries in "My Models" on another Mac?